-For drilling, there are 3 basic conditions for selecting a drill: material, coating and geometric feature.
+For drilling, there are three basic criteria to consider when selecting a drill: material, coating, and geometric features.

-The materials can be roughly divided into three types: high-speed steel, cobalt HSS, and solid carbide.
+The materials used for drilling can be broadly categorized into three categories: high-speed steel, cobalt high-speed steel, and solid carbide.

 Coatings can be roughly divided into the following 5 types according to the scope of use:

-Uncoated tools are the cheapest and are usually used to process softer materials such as aluminum alloys and mild steel.
+Uncoated tools are the most cost-effective option and are typically used for machining softer materials such as aluminum alloys and mild steel.

 Black oxide coating